-We currently have access to government NVQ funding for bricklayers in Greater Manchester.
+We currently have access to government NVQ funding for bricklayers in Greater Manchester, Lancashire and Sheffield City Region (includes Barnsley, Rotherham, Doncaster and Sheffield).
 Please contact us so we can check your eligibility for funding.

 If you are ineligible for government support, we offer affordable self-funded assessment payable in two parts – 50% upfront and 50% on completion.

 Please contact us to discuss funding and costs.

 On completion of your Bricklaying NVQ course, you can apply for your Skilled Worker card (blue card).